Enlisted in Royal Marines

-Training was split into basic training at Deal which lasted for 15 weeks.
-This was to convert us from civilians and teach us the skills that are required of a marine.
-During the time at the Depot, we spent two weeks on the one of the ships of the reserve fleet in Portsmouth, learning to live on board a ship and learning seamanship.
-Following that we spent a week at the Amphibious Training Unit in Poole, Dorset where we learned about amphibious operations and working from landing craft.
-Having successfully completed Basic Training, we then went to the Infantry Training Centre in Lympstone, just outside Exmouth to learn infantry skills for a further seventeen weeks, six weeks of which was spent doing the Commando Course which we needed to successfully complete to qualify for our green berets.
+Our Basic Training began at the Depot Royal Marines in Deal and lasted for 15 weeks.
+Its purpose was to convert us from civilians and teach us the skills that are required of a Marine.
+During the time at the Depot, we spent two weeks on one of the ships of the reserve fleet in Portsmouth, learning to live on board a ship and learning seamanship.
+Following that, we spent a week at the Amphibious Training Unit in Poole, Dorset where we learnt about amphibious operations and working from landing craft.
+Having successfully completed Basic Training, we then went to the Infantry Training Centre in Lympstone, just outside Exmouth, to learn infantry skills for a further seventeen weeks, six weeks of which were spent doing the Commando Course which we needed to successfully complete to qualify for our Green Berets.

 One of the first things we did as a squad was to be taken to the clothing store to draw our uniform and equipment.
 We were also taken to the barber to have a haircut.
 I had had a haircut before I went to Deal, although I might as well have saved my money as everyone was given the short back and sides that was the standard style of haircut for recruits throughout training.